 Despite the Christian societies across Europe damning same-sex relationships, that doesn’t mean that we don’t still see same-sex couples across the rest of the world.
-For example, during the of China, from the 14th and 17th centuries, we see hints of same-sex female unions.
+For example, during the Ming dynasty of China, from the 14th and 17th centuries, we see hints of same-sex female unions.
 In fact, in the province of Guangdong, it’s said that binding contracts between women, which ended in elaborate marriage ceremonies, were known.

 The 20th Century LGBT Community

 Much later on, we see examples of homosexuality cropping up everywhere.
-For example, in Mexican society, same-sex marriage occurred, most prevalent in the – a man who behaves and dresses like a woman.
+For example, in Mexican society, same-sex marriage occurred, most prevalent in the Muxe of Mexico – a man who behaves and dresses like a woman.
 These Muxes were permitted to marry men, and although we see this as a homosexual marriage, it’s really a marriage between two differently gendered individuals.

-What’s more, despite prejudice still being common during this time, the early 20th century saw pioneers to stamp out LGBTQ+ prejudice.
+What’s more, despite prejudice still being common during this time, the early 20th century saw pioneers authoring books to stamp out LGBTQ+ prejudice.
 Clearly, this had the first hint of LGBTQ+ individuals showing off their true selves, which led the way for our current society.